novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-130.md

 Yesterday, he was talking about online shopping, and today he brings up a music site.

-It seemed like Son Joong-ui had a lot he wanted to do.
+It seemed like Son Jung-yi had a lot he wanted to do.

 “Someday, we'll be able to download songs from that site, right?”